laurengarcia/url-metadata/README.md

 // Alternately, parse a Response object instead: try {
-  // fetch the url in your own code const response = await fetch('https://en.wikipedia.org/wiki/WHATWG');
+  // fetch the URL in your own code const response = await fetch('https://en.wikipedia.org/wiki/WHATWG');
   // ...do your own thing
   // then pass the `response` object to be parsed for metadata: